GepocUS/Spcies/docs/develop.md

 The easiest way to go about this is to use an existing set of files as a guideline and make the necessary changes for the new formulation-method-submethod.

-The developer may also need to update `spcies_default_options.m` to indicate the default method and submethod of a new formulation.
+The developer may also need to update `sp_utils.default_options.m` to indicate the default method and submethod of a new formulation.

 Finally, the developer should add or modify the docs of the toolbox, i.e., the files in `docs/` to